AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 ### Span

-In some cases it is desirable to enlarge a cell by uniting it with one or several cells from near by.
+In some cases it is desirable to enlarge a cell by uniting it with one or several cells from nearby.
 There are two parameters for spanning several cells into one.
-Parameter {api:anychart.core.ui.Table.Cell#rowSpan}**.rowSpan()**{api} unites the cell with cells below in the column and parameter {api:anychart.core.ui.Table.Cell#colSpan}**.colSpan()**{api} unites cells in the row on the right side from the cell.
+Parameter {api:anychart.core.ui.table.Cell#rowSpan}**.rowSpan()**{api} unites the cell with cells below in the column and parameter {api:anychart.core.ui.table.Cell#colSpan}**.colSpan()**{api} unites cells in the row on the right side from the cell.

 ```
   // span cells